-There are a number of Alaskan cruises that receive incredible reviews (see my post on why you should consider a cruise of any sort).
+There are a number of Alaskan cruises that receive incredible reviews (read here for why you should consider a cruise of any sort).
 There may not be as much sunbathing on these cruises, but considering all the glaciers, sea life, breathtaking views, and amazing food and entertainment that a cruise can provide, you definitely should consider this option.

 Take a Whale Watching Cruise

 This is not just for senior citizens!
 Whales are humongous, and in Alaska you can get incredibly close.
 We drove down the Kenai peninsula to a great spot for whale watching.
 Many boat tours are available, and most include whale watching, meals, on boat entertainment, and potential to see calving (parts of a glacier breaking off into smaller pieces).

 4. Camping in Alaska